sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 232cf51 Reading numbers from file.txt to a list.
 ```

-The second application of this command is to check if a piece of work is part of the history.
+The second application of this command is to check if a piece of work is part of a history.
 This requires using references in your commit messages.
-For example if calculating the sum of event in as list was a part of a ticket with `T-100` as a reference
+For example if calculating the sum of evens in as list was a part of a ticket with `T-100` as a reference
 and reading numbers from a file was part of a ticket with `T-99` as reference, a good practice would be to include that in our commit messages like:

 ```bash